The importance of a Status Certificate when buying a condo

 shutterstock_64609330

-Condominium living has become an option for homeowners who want to reduce the many responsibilities associated with a single-family residence.
-Most condominium corporations assume these tasks and are a popular choice for both young and middle-age purchasers who are too busy, or prefer to limit their day-to-day home duties such as garbage and snow removal; home maintenance and repairs.
-Condominiums are also attractive to retirees who want to own without any strenuous activities that consume time, or who want freedom and security to travel without worrying about pre-retirement duties.
+Condominium living has become an option for homeowners who want to reduce the many responsibilities of a single-family residence.
+Most condominium corporations assume these tasks and are a popular choice for young and middle-aged purchasers who are too busy or prefer to limit their day-to-day home duties such as garbage and snow removal, home maintenance and repairs.
+Condominiums are also attractive to retirees who want to own without any strenuous activities that consume time or who want freedom and security to travel without worrying about pre-retirement duties.

-It is important for a purchaser to obtain an up-to-date status certificate for the unit and have it reviewed by a real estate lawyer.
-Real estate agents generally make the agreement of a condo purchase and sale conditional upon a satisfactory review of the Status Certificate.
-Pursuant to the Condominium Act of 1998 (the “Act”), a condominium corporation has 10 days within which to produce a status certificate for anyone who requests one (upon payment of the prescribed fee which is currently $100).
+A purchaser needs to obtain an up-to-date status certificate for the unit and have it reviewed by a real estate lawyer.
+Real estate agents generally make a condo purchase and sale agreement conditional upon a satisfactory review of the Status Certificate.
+Under the Condominium Act, a condominium corporation has ten days within which to produce a status certificate for anyone who requests one (upon payment of the prescribed fee, which is currently $100).
 The Act also establishes what information a status certificate must contain.

 What is a status certificate?

-A status certificate provides a snapshot of everything that may concern prospective purchasers, including its overall financial situation and budget relative to the amount of money in its reserve fund (a savings account maintained for major repairs and replacements of the common elements such as a new elevator or chiller); the rules by which unit owners are expected to abide; and whether the condominium corporation has knowledge of any circumstances that may result in an increase to the monthly common expenses.
+A status certificate provides a snapshot of everything that may concern prospective purchasers, including its overall financial situation and budget relative to the amount of money in its reserve fund (a savings account maintained for significant repairs and replacements of the common elements such as a new elevator or chiller); the rules by which unit owners are expected to abide; and whether the condominium corporation knows any circumstances that may increase to the standard monthly expenses.

-Your mortgage provider may also want to know that your lawyer has accomplished a review of the status certificate as a requirement of the sale.
+Your mortgage provider may also want to let you know that your lawyer has reviewed the status certificate as a requirement of the sale.

 What is a Power of Attorney (POA)?